axdum/jpaSpring/DESIGN.md

 Rest API Contoller, we define paths corresponding with some methods that will call services.
 <h3>Service package</h3>
 Link between controller and repository.
 It abstracts business logic and data access.
+<h2>Data model</h2>
+User has friends (other users).
+User has homes and eclectronic devices.
+Homes have heaters.
+Electronic devices and heaters are smart devices (come common attributes).<br>
+How to calculate annual electricity consumption ?
+Smart devices have a number of operating hours per day, a number of operating days per year a wattage.
+So we can calculate annual consumption per user, home or friend list.<br>
+If an user is deleted, his homes and smart devices will be deleted.